DependencyTrack/hyades/DEMO.md

 > This section is still a work in progress and does not necessarily show
 > the current state of the setup.

-One of the goals of this PoC is to achieve scalability, remember?
+One of the goals of this project is to achieve scalability, remember?
 Well, we're delighted to report that there are multiple ways to scale!
 If you're interested, you can find out more about the parallelism model at play [here](https://docs.confluent.io/platform/current/streams/architecture.html#parallelism-model).

 Per default, when opening the [Consumer Groups view](http://localhost:28080/groups) in Redpanda Console, you'll see a total of two groups:

 ![Consumer Groups in Redpanda Console as per default configuration](.github/images/demo_redpanda-console_consumer-groups_default.png)